billychintscts/Getting-and-Cleaning-Data-Course-Project/README.md

 # Couursea - Getting and Cleaning Data Course Project
 This is the course project for Getting and Cleaning Data course on Coursera.
 Code is written in R in file.
 Source file is run_analysis.R.
 This R script does the following things:
-1. Download the dataset if it does not already exist in the working directory.
+1. Download the dataset if it does not exist
 -	Check if zip has already been downloaded in ./Data directory?
 -	Check if zip has already been unzipped?
 2. List all the files of UCI HAR Dataset folder The files that will be used to load data are listed as follows:test/subject_test.txt test/X_test.txt test/y_test.txt train/subject_train.txt train/X_train.txttrain/y_train.txt